vlabella/GLE/README.md

 	cmake --build build --config Release
 	```

-5. Install gle in `C:\Program Files\gle`
+5. Install gle in `C:\Program Files\gle-graphics`

 	```
 	cmake --install build --config Release
 	```

-All gle files will be installed to C:\Program Files\gle by default.
-Add C:\Program Files\gle\bin to your PATH environment variable.
+All gle files will be installed to C:\Program Files\gle-graphics by default.
+Add C:\Program Files\gle-graphics\bin to your PATH environment variable.
 The installation location can be changed by setting `CMAKE_INSTALL_PREFEX` on the initial cmake call.

 ### Building on macOS